Creating a local copilot using vetted LLMs

 - Run your model to verify everything is good:

-, ask it some questions see that it’s answering how you’d like. - If you want you can create a
+ollama run granite-code, ask it some questions see that it’s answering how you’d like. - If you want you can create a

-like the following example if you want to play with any of options:FROM granite-code # sets the temperature to 1 [higher is more creative, lower is more coherent] PARAMETER temperature 1 # sets the context window size to 1500, this controls how many tokens the LLM can use as context to generate the next token PARAMETER num_ctx 1500 # sets a custom system message to specify the behavior of the chat assistant SYSTEM You are expert Code Assistant, who wants to give the easiest read code possible.
+Modelfilelike the following example if you want to play with any of options:FROM granite-code # sets the temperature to 1 [higher is more creative, lower is more coherent] PARAMETER temperature 1 # sets the context window size to 1500, this controls how many tokens the LLM can use as context to generate the next token PARAMETER num_ctx 1500 # sets a custom system message to specify the behavior of the chat assistant SYSTEM You are expert Code Assistant, who wants to give the easiest read code possible. - If you want to change the things around with the

-to verify you find it. - Sanity check model via another
+ollama listto verify you find it. - Sanity check model via another

-to make sure it’s working how you want.
+ollama run autopilotto make sure it’s working how you want.

 VSCode

-running lets get VSCode working with it.
+Now that you have a local autopilot running lets get VSCode working with it.
 You can technically host

 it in a shared location, but for right now we are going to run this locally.